seaflow-uw/popcycle/README.md

 This should create all the necessary directories, the popcycle database, and install popcycle as an R package.
 The setup.R script should also install RSQLite and splancs packages if they are not already installed.

-for more information about how to run PopCycle, go to the [wiki](https://github.com/uwescience/popcycle/wiki/PopCycle-Tutorials)
+A quick PopCycle tutorial is now available on the [wiki](https://github.com/uwescience/popcycle/wiki/PopCycle-Tutorials)

 #### Uploading old files: